-Performance Period: Anticipated start date is December 2, 2024 and project should be completed by March 31, 2025.
+Performance Period: Project should be completed by June 30, 2025.
+Anticipated start date is February 3, 2025.
 Contractor should indicate their availability during this timeframe in their proposal.

-Location of Work and Site Conditions: Derelict vessels to be removed are located along the coast of Texas at the Global Positioning System (GPS) coordinates provided in Attachment A. A description of site conditions and site photographs are also included in Attachment A.
+Location of Work and Site Conditions: The derelict vessel to be removed is located along the Sabine River in Texas at the Global Positioning System (GPS) coordinates provided in Attachment A. A description of site conditions and site photographs are also included in Attachment A.

-Number of Contracts Anticipated from this RFP: 1 (one).
+Number of Contracts Anticipated from this RFP: 1 (one) contract will be awarded to carry out the marine assessment to determine the condition and seaworthiness of the vessel with an option to remove.
+If the assessment determines that the vessel is capable of being floated and removed, GOMA will exercise the option for the selected contractor to prepare a salvage plan, present it to the U.S. Coast Guard and Port of Orange, and to conduct removal activities.
 Please note: This is not a solicitation for bids.
 This is a solicitation for proposals.
 This solicitation does not commit GOMA to award a contract, to pay any costs incurred in the preparation of applications submitted, or to procure or contract for the services.
 GOMA reserves the right to accept or reject any, all or any part of any proposal received as a result of this Solicitation, or to cancel in part or in its entirety this solicitation, if it is in the best interest of GOMA to do so.
 GOMA shall be the sole judge as to whether proposals submitted meet all requirements contained in this solicitation.